mrakgr/futhark/readme.md

 I've also tested switching the Attoparsec parser to ByteString.Char8, but that did not help it.
 Here laziness is in fact the culprit.

-But for performance now that I know where the hole is, that leaves the door open to integrating it with some library that does operate using continuation passing.
+But for performance now that I know where the hole is, that leaves the door open to integrating it with some library that does not operate using continuation passing.

-I'll do this at some later date just to bring this thing to a closure.